MDSLKTR/pouch-vue/README.md

 ```

 ### TypeScript
-TypeScript example with a TypeScript file and a Single File Component
+TypeScript example with a TypeScript file to include the pouch-vue plugin and a Single File Component
+using the plugin.

 main.ts
 ```vue